 At Seattle Good, we’re actively working to create pipelines or pathways for businesses to increase their environmentally and socially sustainable practices and make these goals more attainable and cost effective.

 Below we have included a list of the most widely-used and credible 3rd-party certifiers related to our mission.
-Many of our member businesses and organizations have gone through the extra effort of attaining these certifications, and we wanted to recognize them for it!
-That’s why you’ll see icons for these organizations including in many of our directory listings.
+Many of our member businesses and organizations have gone through the extra effort of attaining these certifications, and we want to recognize them for it!
+That’s why you’ll see icons in many of our directory listings.
 We understand this is not a comprehensive list, so please contact us if there’s a certifier you don’t see that you think we should include!